roldel/local_RAG/Tasklist.md

 ### Define Functional Requirements
 - Document the API endpoints for the Ollama service.
-- Outline the RAG pipeline: document ingestion, embedding conversion, vector storage (ChromaDB), and LLM processing.
+- Outline the RAG pipeline: user-based document ingestion, embedding conversion, vector storage and retrieval (ChromaDB), and LLM processing.
-- Detail the user flow for the web interface, from prompt submission to result display.
+- Detail the user flows:
+  - **Document Upload:** Users can upload and manage their personal support documents.
+  - **Prompt Submission:** User prompts are processed using the uploaded documents for context.

 ### Define Technical Requirements
 - List dependencies:
   - Docker & Docker Compose.
   - Ollama Docker image.
-  - Python:Alpine with Django, `requests`, and the Ollama Python API package.
+  - Python:Alpine with Django, `requests`, the Ollama Python API package, and the ChromaDB Python library.
 - Establish performance, logging, and error handling expectations.

 ---